-In recognition of Black History Month, today we take a look back at three Hoosiers that courageously broke down barriers at the professional, conference and Indiana University levels.
+In recognition of Black History Month, today we take a look back at three Hoosiers who courageously helped to break down barriers at the professional, conference and Indiana University levels.

 Get to know IU legends George Taliaferro, Bill Garrett and George Thompson.

 George Taliaferro was born in 1927 in Gates, Tennessee.
 His family moved to Indiana and Taliaferro was a star athlete in Gary.

 He led Indiana University to an undefeated season and its first Big Ten championship in 1945.
 The multi-position star earned All American honors from 1945-48.

 Transitioning from life in Gary to racially segregated Bloomington didn’t come without its challenges, even for a star athlete.
 Taliaferro was only allowed on campus to attend classes and football practice.
 When he went to the movies he had to sit in a separate section.

 Taliaferro is best known for breaking down barriers at the professional level.
 Often referred to as the “Jackie Robinson of the NFL”, he was the first African-American drafted into the NFL.